joshuaeckroth/csci431-website/notes/genetic-algorithms.md

 # Evolving solutions with genetic algorithms

+- high
+- level
+- points

+## Terminology

-  - genetic representation :: a format for describing the parameters of an individual; often a string of 0's and 1's (binary coding) or string of letters is used
+  - **genetic representation** -- a format for describing the parameters of an individual; often a string of 0's and 1's (binary coding) or string of letters is used

-  - fitness function :: a function that receives as input a genetic representation and returns as output a number such that higher fitness values means the genetic representation describes an individual closer to the goal
+  - **fitness function** -- a function that receives as input a genetic representation and returns as output a number such that higher fitness values means the genetic representation describes an individual closer to the goal